PengXuanyao/PengXuanyao/README.md

 ## About me 😉

-I'm now a senior student at xjtu, majoring Automation.
-I'm badly interested in hardware toys, like microcontroller and FPGA.
-And I'm struggling with the Final Year Project now, wish me good luck.
+I'm a Graduate student at University of Chinese Academy of Sciences, majoring in cs.

 ## Currently learning 💎